Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 * The files will then be seperated into different files: app.rb as the basic flow of the app, methods.rb which will hold the methods that need to be called, and place.rb which will hold the place class.

 * Then the implementation of gems will follow.
-Colorize will be used among others.
+Colorize will be used as well as Geocoder (to get the location of the place) among others.

 * If there is time, a rating will be added to the place class and this will factor into the probability of a place being selected.
 I.e. places with a low rating will be selected less, and those with an unknown or higher rating will be selected more.
 At initialisation the user will be asked if they wish to provide a starting rating.